2023 Visakhapatnam Fishing Harbour fire: Aftermath

 Harbour fishing market which operates on fishing activities of the Harbour got shut during next day as most of the livestock fished was burned during the accident.
 Authorities primarily estimated a loss of Rs.
-30 - 35 Crores (USD 3.6-4.2 Million) due to the accident.
+30 - 35 Crores (US$3.6-4.2 Million) due to the accident.
 A local fisherman turned popular YouTuber, Local Boy Nani, was initially arrested under suspicion that the fire broke out due to a dispute within a group of friends who were allegedly partying at the harbor.
 Nani filmed the accident live and shared it on YouTube in which he said that the source of fire is unknown.
 Nani was released after a preliminary inquiry, and news reports indicated that the police stated the CCTV footage did not support the suspicion against Nani.

 The Government of Andhra Pradesh has established a special committee to investigate the recent fire accident.
 Comprising officials from the revenue, fire services, fisheries, and police departments, this committee is focused on examining the circumstances surrounding the incident.
 In addition to the committee, the government has formed a dedicated team consisting of personnel from the Crime, Task Force, and Central Crime Station (CCS) wings.

 Police announced that they could determine the cause of the fire and identify the culprits behind the accident on 26 November 2023.
 According to their account, two locals named Vasupalli Nani and Satyam, working as a cook and a watchman on fishing boats, who were heavily intoxicated, casually threw a cigarette into a boat.
 This action resulted in the accident as the fishing nets in the boat caught fire, leading to the fire accident.
 Some local fisherwomen protested against this arrest accusing police of framing case against innocent.

 The state government declared a compensation of ₹7.11 crore for property damages, including 49 boats, to affected families.
 Additionally, ₹10,000 was provided to each of the 400 workers dependent on the damaged boats.